mavryk-network/testnets/index.markdown

-# Protocol Teztnets
+# Protocol Testnets

-Testnets deployed specifically to test new Tezos protocol proposals.
+Testnets deployed specifically to test new Mavryk protocol proposals.

 | | Activated on | Faucet |
 |-------|---------------------|--|